Lee Kim Yew: Career

-In 1985, Lee started off into property development.
+In 1985, Lee started off in property development.
 He has worked on various sites in North Borneo, Mauritius, Johannesburg and London.
-Some of his earliest work include turning an abandoned rubber estate into residences with quality landscaping and converting an open-cast mining land into the Mines Wellness City.
+Some of his earliest work included turning an abandoned rubber estate into residences and converting an open-cast mining land into the Mines Wellness City.

 Other projects that he has undertaken include the Borneo Highlands Resort and the Hornbill Golf & Jungle Club in Sarawak which won the CNBC Award for Best Golf Development Malaysia in 2008.

-Business Ventures
+Business ventures

-Country Heights Holdings Berhad

 Founded by Lee, Country Heights Holdings Berhad is an investment holding company listed on the Main Market of Kuala Lumpur Stock Exchange that operates in real estate development and construction, real estate investing and management, hotel, and golf resort.
 Country Heights also provides educational, computer, leisure, marketing, health screening, exhibition centre and event management services.
 Projects under Country Heights include the Mines Resort and Golf Club, Country Heights Damansara, Country Heights Kajang, Borneo Highlands, Palace of the Golden Horses, Excel Exhibition Centre (London) and Pecanwood Golf and Country Club (South Africa).

-Golden Horses Health Sanctuary Healthcare

-As a Corporate Social Responsibility initiative, Lee expanded his business into the healthcare and wellness industry in 2001 with the establishment of Golden Horses Health Sanctuary (GHHS) Healthcare, a dedicated preventive health screening centre within a resort.
+As a Corporate Social Responsibility initiative, Lee expanded his business into the healthcare and wellness industry in 2001 with the establishment of Golden Horses Health Sanctuary (GHHS) Healthcare, a preventive health screening centre within a resort.

-Golden Horse Digital Investment Bank

 In 2021, Lee founded Golden Horse Digital Investment Bank Ltd (GHDIB).
-GHDIB is a fully-licensed and regulated digital investment bank, offering investment accounts alongside a digital asset exchange and a range of lending products.
+GHDIB is a licensed and regulated digital investment bank.

-Other Ventures
+Other ventures

-Global Chinese Economic & Technology Summit

-In 2009, Lee and fellow Malaysian entrepreneur Tan Sri Michael Yeoh founded the World Chinese Economic Forum, which was later rebranded into World Chinese Economic Summit.
-In 2021, with the rapid rise of technology and innovation, it was rebranded again into the Global Chinese Economic & Technology Summit.
+In 2009, Lee and fellow Malaysian entrepreneur Michael Yeoh founded the World Chinese Economic Forum, which was later rebranded into World Chinese Economic Summit.
+In 2021, it was rebranded again into the Global Chinese Economic & Technology Summit.
 The summit is an annual international forum that promotes business linkages, connectivity, shared prosperity and sustainability, with the purpose to enhance connections between China, the world and global Chinese diasporas.
-It brings together the government, businesses and scholars to cover diverse topics such as the role of technology in business, education, healthcare and economic growth.